 Use LinkedIn to build credibility for your blog

-LinkedIn is a great resource to build your authority and mark your place in your niche.
-LinkedIn lets you send resumes to companies, but your account can also serve as a public resume about you and your blog.
+LinkedIn is an excellent resource for building your authority and establishing yourself in your niche.
+LinkedIn allows you to send resumes to companies, but your account can also serve as a public resume for you and your blog.

 It might sound a bit like bragging when you're creating your LinkedIn profile, but there are a few tips I'll share to make your profile more authentic.

-• Share real things : There's no reason to inflate your accomplishments when sharing on LinkedIn.
-Be confident, but don't overdo what you've done or it will erode people's trust in you.
+• Share real things There's no reason to exaggerate your achievements when sharing on LinkedIn.
+Be confident, but don't overstate what you've done, or it will erode people's trust in you.

-• Work hard to be accomplished : One of the things I share on my blog and LinkedIn is my writing experience.
-Writing for top companies takes real hard work and dedication.
-If you want to stand out in your industry, work hard to make it happen.
+• Work hard to be accomplished One of the things I share on my blog and LinkedIn is my writing experience.
+Writing for leading companies requires real work and dedication.
+If you want to stand out in your industry, work hard to achieve it.

-• Don't forget it's the first time someone introduces you : you probably don't approach strangers to tell them about your achievements in life.
-However, if you were a business trying to sell something, you would work hard to show what is great about your product or service.
+• Remember that this is the first time someone is introducing you You probably don't approach strangers to tell them about your life achievements.
+However, if you were a company trying to sell something, you would work hard to showcase what's great about your product or service.
 It's the same with your blog.
-People are finding out about you and your blog, perhaps for the first time.
-It's your job to show them Why your blog is worth their time.
+People are discovering you and your blog, perhaps for the first time.
+It's your job to show them.
+Why your blog is worth their time.

 Share useful content on your LinkedIn feed